profectus-engine/profectus-docs/docs/guide/getting-started/setup.md

 It's recommended to create a new Git branch for development, allowing you to push changes without affecting the live build.
 The GitHub workflow will automatically rebuild the page when you push to the `main` branch.

 Next, install Profectus' dependencies by running `npm install`.
-Run `npm run serve` to start a local server hosting your project.
+Run `npm run dev` to start a local server hosting your project.
 The site will automatically reload as you modify files.

 Also, follow the steps to [update Profectus](./updating.md) before starting to make future updates easier without worrying about unrelated histories.